 The ample Philadelphia transportation infrastructure is used to get drugs into the area, using interstates (private vehicles and trucks), package delivery services, airlines, rail and postal service.
 The main channel for north-south trafficking has traditionally been I-95, passing directly through Philadelphia.
 A new pattern is the use of smaller, back roads to get drugs into and out of distribution centers in Pennsylvania, avoiding the law enforcement presence and surveillance of the major interstates.
 After being repackaged for local sale, drugs are distributed to Allentown, Bethlehem, Harrisburg, Pittsburgh, Reading, and Easton.

 The Human Toll

 In years past, cocaine has been the primary drug responsible for the need for addiction treatment.
 The last few years, more people have needed treatment for addiction to heroin, methamphetamine and prescription drugs.
-Vicodin, oxycodone, fentanyl, pseudoephedrine and various drugs of the benzodiazapine class are increasingly responsible for arrests, addiction and deaths.
+Vicodin, oxycodone, fentanyl, pseudoephedrine and various drugs of the benzodiazepine class are increasingly responsible for arrests, addiction, and deaths.

-Thirty-six percent of all arrestees in Philadelphia tested positive for cocaine, 15 percent tested positive for methadone, 12 percent were positive for opiates and 11 percent were positive for benzodiazapines
+- Thirty-six percent of all arrestees in Philadelphia tested positive for cocaine, 15 percent tested positive for methadone, 12 percent were positive for opiates and 11 percent were positive for benzodiazepines